GeorgeArgyrousis/OOP-MVC-Demo/README.md

 # OOP Model Viewer Controller

 ## Class Diagram
+NOTE :: the class diagram is not updated to the latest commit!
 ![diagram](diagram.gif)

 A small application made to demonstrate how you can make scallable mvc demo without a log of code.